jessada/pyCancerSig/README.md

 ## Runtime estimation

 The amount of time needed for processing variants may depend on size of data and configuration of the machine.
-The following performance was based on execution on our computational clusters.
+The following performance was based on execution the Uppsala Multidisciplinary Center for Advanced Computational Science  computational cluster “bianca”, on a single Intel Xeon E5-2630 v3 core with 8 Gb RAM allocated.

 - `cancersig profile snv` can process 3523 variants/second
 - `cancersig profile sv` can process 17550 variants/second